koii-network/create-task-cli/README.md

 ## Steps to create a new task

-1. First of all you will need to create a executable(js file containing core logic).
-This executable will be responsible for performing the respective task, submitting the result to the chain (`SubmitTask`) and an audit function responsible for verifying the submissions of other nodes.
-[Example Here](https://github.com/koii-network/k2-node/blob/main/executables/rxFqHWJdej89Z-QchR_yF8jNpQMOD0l6-dj0CgAUqIg.js)
+1. First of all you will need to create a executable (javascript file containing core logic).
+This executable will be responsible for performing the respective task, submitting the result to the chain (`SubmitTask`) and an audit function responsible for verifying the submissions of other nodes and submitting vote to the chain verifying their submissions (`Vote`).
+[Example Here](https://github.com/koii-network/k2-node/blob/raj-test/executables/cjnebwkjvbwjkbwvjkvbkbvhvbb.js)

+2. Second step would be to upload this executable on the Arweave and in return you will get the tx id which will be point to that js file.
+You will need this transaction id when creating the task.
+<strong>NOTE:</strong> When running the task-node in development mode, the task-node will try to find the file in executables folder with the same name (tx id) you put when creating the contract.
+So, you don't have to deploy your file on arweave again and again to test.

+3. The third step would be running the test-validator (k2 local testnet).
+[Refer here](https://github.com/koii-network/k2/blob/dev/README.md#running-a-test-validator)

+4. Fourth step would be creating the actual contract instance on the task-contract using the cli as referred on the top (`Create a new task`).
+Once the task is created you will need to mark the task as active (`Mark task as active`) and whitelist the task (`Whitelist the task`) as referred above.
+In actual production environment the whitelisting will be done by the KOII team.
+But currently you will need access to one secret key to whitelist the task (Can be asked by any KOII team member).

+5. Once you have the task created, you should be able to see your task once you run the task-node.
+Then you can specify the id of your task in the environment variable or manually select the task in the prompt.

+6. Your task should submit the results to the chain.

+7. Once submission period is over you can change the task to voting mode (`Set task to voting`) as referred above.

+8. Once the task is set to voting the executable which was continuously checking the status of the task will start submitting votes for the other submissions.

+9. Once the voting period is over the task owner will trigger the payout. (`Trigger payout`) which will update the balance of the submitter and voters on the basis of the correctness of their submissions and votes.

+10. The submitters and voters can call (`Claim reward`) to get the rewarded KOII to their respective wallet addresses.